SFIO CRACHO - stock.adobe.com

 Headshot of Flatiron Software president Kirimgeray KirimliKirimgeray Kirimli

-Developers who transition into a promotion must adopt the right mindset and proactively pursue growth, said Kirimgeray Kirimli, president of Flatiron Software Co., a software development firm headquartered in Miami.
+As developers prepare to navigate the promotion transition they must adopt the right mindset and proactively pursue growth, said Kirimgeray Kirimli, president of Flatiron Software Co., a software development firm headquartered in Miami.
 He encourages those newly promoted to take the following actions:

 • Accept challenges as opportunities for advancement, both personally and professionally.